Rob Zombie: Personal life

 Zombie dated his White Zombie bandmate Sean Yseult from 1984 until 1991, though they continued to work in the band together after their breakup.
 Zombie began dating actress Sheri Moon in 1993, and they were married at Graceland Wedding Chapel in Las Vegas on October 31, 2002.
 They originally set their wedding date for November 9, but eloped 10 days before.
 They split their time between a home in Los Angeles and a farm in Connecticut.

 Zombie's public image has often been denoted by his long hair, large beard, industrial fashion sense, and horror-themed makeup.
 A self-described ethical vegan, he and his wife use their Connecticut property to house rescued farm animals.
 He originally became a vegetarian in 1982 after viewing footage of a slaughterhouse.
-He is a supporter of PETA and was thanked by the organization for his realistic portrayal of the link between childhood animal abuse and psychopathy in his remake of Halloween.
+He is a supporter of PETA, which thanked him for the portrayal of the link between childhood animal abuse and psychopathy in his remake of Halloween, calling it an accurate depiction of a warning sign for future violence.

 Zombie generally refrains from sharing his political and religious beliefs with the public, though he has mentioned that his mother once contemplated becoming a nun.
 In the same interview, he said that he avoids all alcohol and drugs because he "certainly didn't achieve anything by being wasted and fucked up".
 In a separate interview, he said that he does not believe in an afterlife and the concept of Heaven was "insane", believing that "this life is all you get".
 He also said that he does not believe in concepts such as UFOs, aliens, or Bigfoot.
 He criticized the initial cancellation of the 2020 horror film The Hunt following an outcry from U.S. President Donald Trump and his supporters, stating, "As far as [canceling] The Hunt, that's just a bullshit sacrificial lamb that solves nothing in society, but they always do that.
 If it wasn't that movie it would have been a video game or sometimes it was somebody's rock album."